canonical/lxd/doc/network-zones.md

  - IPv4 reverse DNS records
  - IPv6 reverse DNS records

-This is controlled through `dns.zone.forward`, `dns.zone.reverse.ipv4` and `dns.zone.reverse.ipv6` in network configuration.
 LXD will then be automatically managing forward and reverse records for all instances, network gateways and downstream network ports.

 To enable the built-in DNS server, `core.dns_address` must be set in the server configuration.